NetworkBlockDevice/nbd/doc/proto.md

       implementation is a client that does not wish to write
     - the `NBD_CMD_DISC` message (and its response)

+Clients that wish to use more messages MUST negotiate them during the handshake phase, first.

 ### Maximum interoperability

 Clients and servers that desire maximum interoperability SHOULD